Juan Velasco Alvarado: Military dictatorship (1968–1975)

 there is marked confusionism in the public treatment of fundamental ideological problems.
 This confusion originates from the mistaken statements of those who do not understand what our Revolution really means.
 But all his adversaries take advantage of him.
 Central responsibility for all of this falls on some elements that have distorted and confused the true nature of the Revolution, both with regard to our position against capitalism and communism, as well as with regard to our relations with traditional political groups and parties who defend both systems.
 Both are important issues.
 And to them I must refer clearly.
 I reiterate once again that our Revolution seeks to build a social, economic and political order essentially different from the one proposed by the capitalist and communist models.
 Apart from this fundamental difference in purpose, there are decisive differences in political strategy, method and behavior with those who maintain the validity of these systems.
 In short, we have nothing essential in common, from the theoretical-ideological point of view, neither with capitalism nor with communism.
 Politically, this means that within the Peruvian Revolution we cannot adopt any attitude that directly or indirectly favors, in the present, or in the future, the maintenance or triumph of the systems that it challenges.
 In other words, by rejecting capitalism, we reject all possible pro-capitalisms.
 And by rejecting communism, we reject all possible pro-communisms.

+Velasco’s views on capitalism were echoed by his economy minister Francisco Morales Bermúdez, who argued that “it is impossible to achieve the general welfare of the population under a capitalist system.”